Program Summary

 Disaster Profile

-Hurricane Florence made landfall on September 14th, 2018 which caused a flooding crisis throughout the Carolinas.
-The subsequent record-breaking rainfall from this storm system led to many flash floods, road closures, power outages, and emergency evacuations.
+Hurricane Florence made landfall on September 14, 2018, with heavy rain over the United States, causing severe flooding throughout the Carolinas.
+The subsequent record-breaking rainfall from this storm system led to many flash floods, road closures, power outages and emergency evacuations.
 Despite weakening into a category 1 storm, 90mph winds uprooted trees and left 80,000 people without electricity.
-Sadly, 48 individuals lost their lives as a result of Hurricane Florence.

 Our Work